Donald Trump Accused Of Mocking Mitt Romney For Black Lives Matter Support: ‘Tremendous Sincerity, What A Guy’

 It was not clear exactly what numbers Trump was referencing, as the latest polling for Romney showed his job ratings rebounding after having dipped in the early part of the year.
 A UtahPolicy.com/KUTV 2News survey released last week showed that 56 percent of Utah voters either “strongly” or “somewhat” approved of Romney’s performance.
 The report noted that this was up 20 points from a March survey, when Romney’s approval stood at 36 percent.

-Trump has frequently taken aim at Romney, especially after his vote to convict Trump at the conclusion of the president’s impeachment trial — the only member of Trump’s party to vote against him and the first time in American history that a member of the president’s own party voted to convict and remove them from office.
+Trump has frequently taken aim at Romney, especially after the senator voted to convict Trump at the conclusion of the president’s impeachment trial.
+Romney was only Republican to vote against Trump and this marked the first time in American history that a member of the president’s own party voted to convict and remove him from office.

 Trump has also been accused of mocking Romney on Twitter in recent weeks.
-As The Inquisitr reported, Trump also appeared to make fun of the Utah senator in March after reports that Romney had to go into isolation after potential exposure to the virus.
+As The Inquisitr reported, Trump also appeared to make fun of the Utah senator in March after reports that Romney had to go into isolation after potential exposure to the coronavirus.

 “Romney’s in isolation?”
 Trump said at a press conference (via The Independent) after being told of the news.
 “Gee, that’s too bad.”